Spatchcock Za'atar Chicken

 1 Lemon, thinly sliced into rounds.

-2. Start by spatchcocking the chicken, then using a sharp knife, make plenty of score marks in the skin to allow the marinade to seep in.
+1. Start by spatchcocking the chicken, then using a sharp knife, make plenty of score marks in the skin to allow the marinade to work it's magic.
 Make deeper cuts around the legs and thighs.

-6. Roast for 20 minutes at 220°C then turn the over down to 180°C and roast for a further 40 minutes (depending on the size of the chicken).
+5. Roast for 20 minutes at 220°C then turn the oven down to 180°C and roast for a further 40 minutes (depending on the size of the chicken).
 Just check that the chicken is cooked by inserting a skewer into the thigh, if the juices run clear, you're good to go.

 7. Once the chicken is cooked, leave it to rest for 10 minutes before carving.